apache/doris/docs/en/installing/install-deploy.md

 	Connect any booted FE using mysql-client and execute the following command to view Broker status: `SHOW PROC '/brokers';`

 **Note: In production environments, daemons should be used to start all instances to ensure that processes are automatically pulled up after they exit, such as [Supervisor] (http://supervisord.org/).
 For daemon startup, in 0.9.0 and previous versions, you need to modify the start_xx.sh scripts to remove the last & symbol**.
-Starting with version 0.10.0, call `sh start_xx.sh` directly to start.
+Starting with version 0.10.0, call `bash start_xx.sh` directly to start.
 Also refer to [here] (https://www.cnblogs.com/lenmom/p/9973401.html)

 ## Expansion and contraction